 My older son was diagnosed the other way around — first, and then we learned later he has , too.
 I didn’t struggle with his autism diagnosis.
 In fact, I was relieved when he was finally diagnosed.

-Before Jacob was diagnosed we didn’t have a way to frame his struggles.
+Before he was diagnosed, we didn’t have a way to frame his struggles.
 It was a years-long process of evaluation and of him struggling in school before we had some answers.
-So I was relieved that Jacob could finally get the supports and services he needed.
+So I was relieved that he could finally get the supports and services he needed.

 I was also relieved because none of us had to feel so alone anymore.
 There was an entire community of parents like us and kids like him.

-Why was I relieved with Jacob’s diagnosis, but now reeling with Benjamin’s?
+Why was I relieved with our older son’s diagnosis, but now reeling with our younger son’s?

 People send me links to all the cool stories and research studies about autism because they think it might interest me “as a parent.”

 They also send me links about learning and thinking differences because they think it might interest me “because of what you do for work.”
-(I’m a former teacher and early intervention specialist, a parent advocate and an
+(I’m a former teacher and early intervention specialist, a parent advocate, and an Understood expert.)

 If I’m looking for help, it doesn’t matter if the resources and support I find helpful are autism-specific or ADHD-specific.
 If it works, it works.
 If people understand me, they understand me.